When are you wasting time as a SME Business Owner?

 These sorts of questions should form part of your monthly planning process, out of which you should drive your key actions.

-So we hope that this has given you some insight into why Small Business Owners waste time and how to start reducing this wastage.
+So we hope that this has given you some insight into why SME Business Owners waste time and how to start reducing this wastage.

 Which of the three reasons most resonates with you?

 If you’d like to work with us on this then get in touch for a free introductory call on 0203 1891287 or email firstname.lastname@example.org